What is Depression?

 Types of Depressive Disorders

 - Depressive Reaction – temporary depression that results from a specific life stress.
 Sometimes the symptoms can be severe but typically do not require medication and abate over time.

 - Major Depression – a much more serious condition that can lead to suicide or an inability to perform daily activities.
 Not only does the person have a depressed mood but also loss of interest in hobbies, extreme fatigue, difficulty sleeping, and feelings of helplessness.

 - Seasonal Affective Disorder – More commonly referred to as SAD, seasonal depression or winter depression, those with this disorder experience symptoms similar to depression. mood changes and symptoms similar to depression.
 The symptoms usually occur during the fall and winter months when there is less sunlight.
 Their symptoms usually improve in of spring and summer.

 How We Can Help

 Depression is a real illness and help is available.
 With the proper diagnosis and treatment program, most people with depression will overcome it.
 If you are experiencing symptoms of depression, help is available.
-Our program utilizes a variety of modalities with a framework consisting of cognitive behavior therapy, resilience training, mindfulness, and more.
+Our depression treatment program in the Atlanta area utilizes a variety of modalities with a framework consisting of cognitive behavior therapy, resilience training, mindfulness, and more.
 Contact us today.